alan-if/alan/library/readme.txt

-﻿
-The four files belonging to the new proposed library have now been uploaded to the download area of the ALAN website.
-The library is numbered 0.95, with the intention that once any most immediate bugs and misfeatures are taken care of, Standard Library v1.00 will be released.

-Please take a look at how the library feels and please send comments to the mailing list.
-Now is the time to make comments and suggestions!
+This is the Alan Standard Library 1.00

+Alan is an easy to use adventure text authoring tool.
+And this library makes the library even easier.

+The library consists of one top level file (library.i) which in turn imports the four files:

+- locations.i
+- classes.i
+- verbs.i
+- messages.i

+You could probably also benefit from looking through the QuickRef.txt which is included.

-Acknowledgements: Thanks to Thomas Nilsson and Göran Forslund for ALAN.
+Acknowledgements: Thanks to Thomas Nilsson and G�ran Forslund for ALAN.
 Also thanks to Thomas for continous and patient support and encouragement throughout the project.
 Thanks to Steve Griffiths for feedback and suggestions for improvement, the earlier versions of the